 In closing, plagiarism is not just copying word for word.
 It is also passing off ideas and writing styles as one's own.
 It's overhearing or reading about an idea a colleague has, and then taking part of that idea and sneaking it in to your own offerings.

 And that, at the very least, is unethical.
 And at the worst, is illegal.
-And always is really funky (not in a good way).
+And it is always gross.

 If this has happened to you dear colleague, I am sorry.
 Truly.
 But please do not be afraid to contact the person directly and discuss this infringement with them.
 When you do, please be respectful, non assumptive (mistakes do happen after all), and professional, and always extend the benefit of the doubt without doubting your own intuition if they deny your reality.